essensdev/burnrate/src/posts/understand-burn-rate.md

 ## Cost of Living per hour

 It’s easier to achieve a seemingly smaller goal than a bigger one.
 In this case, you can compare your current cost of living (daily) and think of how you can tweak it.
 Think of entrepreneurs.
-When planning, strategizing, and budgeting, they often shift scales from “macro” to “micro”.
-We could say that we need $5,000 in monthly revenue to be profitable.
+When planning, strategizing, and budgeting, they often shift their perspective from “macro” to “micro”.
+We could say we need $5,000 in monthly revenue to be profitable.
 Which is $7 every hour.
 The latter seems to be a more achievable goal.

 ## Cash Remaining